nsumner/clang-plugins-demo/README.md

 The static analyzer plugin is the SimpleStreamChecker from the clang code base (as well as [How to write a checker in 24 hours][0] by Anna Zaks and Jordan Rose).
 It identifies issues in handling `FILE`s in C program.
+Neither plugin is a contribution here.
+This project just provides an example of how to integrate such plugins into a standalone project.

 Building with CMake
 ==============================================